WhatsApp tells Indian government user privacy is 'highest priority'

-Facebook Inc-owned WhatsApp (FB.O) on Monday said that it had told the Indian government that the privacy of users was its highest priority after the country's technology ministry raised questions about the messaging app's new privacy policy.
+NEW DELHI (Reuters) - Facebook Inc-owned WhatsApp on Monday said that it had told the Indian government that the privacy of users was its highest priority after the country’s technology ministry raised questions about the messaging app’s new privacy policy.

 “We have responded to the Government of India’s letter and assured them that the privacy of users remains our highest priority,” the company said in a statement on Monday.
 WhatsApp also said its update did not change the privacy of peoples’ personal messages.